 A successful RMT practice North of 60

-Although Yellowknife, capital of the Northwest Territories, has only about 20,000 people, there are 15 or more busy massage therapists in town.
+Although Yellowknife, capital of the Northwest Territories, has only about 20,000 people, there are 15 or more massage therapists in town, and they are all busy.

 Vicars graduate Shirley Harrison was one of them until the pandemic nudged her into early retirement.
 As in larger centres, Yellowknife RMTs work in clinics, spas or in their own homes, with the same business standards and customer service approaches.
 But living in a smaller Northern community means there are some unique differences.